 Does Your Prenatal Vitamin Have This?

-One of the most crucial nutrients women can consume during pregnancy is Folate.
-Folate is a B Vitamin that protects the baby from developing brain and spinal cord abnormalities (neural tube defects) like spina bifida.
-Folate also helps to lower the risk of preterm birth.
+One of the most crucial nutrients women can consume during pregnancy is folate.
+Folate is a B vitamin that protects babies from developing brain and spinal cord abnormalities (neural tube defects) like spina bifida.
+Folate also helps lower the risk of preterm birth.

-As always, before you take any supplements, talk to your health care practitioner, especially if you have existing medical conditions or are already pregnant.
+*Before you take any supplements, talk to your health care practitioner, especially if you have existing medical conditions or are already pregnant.